Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Bipolar orientations, walks in cones, Baxter permutations and coalescent-walk processes

 \subsubsection{The coalescent forest of a coalescent-walk process}

-Note that given a coalescent-walk process on $[n]$, the plane drawing of the family of the trajectories $\{Z^{(t)}\}_{t\in I}$ identifies a natural tree structure, more precisely, a \emph{$\Z$-planted plane forest}, as per the following definition. \begin{definition} A \emph{$\Z$-planted plane tree} is a rooted plane tree such that the root has an additional parent-less edge that is equipped with a number in $\Z$ called its (root-)index.
+Note that given a coalescent-walk process on $[n]$, the plane drawing of the family of the trajectories $\{Z^{(t)}\}_{t\in I}$ identifies a natural tree structure, more precisely, a \emph{$\Z$-planted plane forest}, as per the following definition. \begin{definition} A \emph{$\Z$-planted plane tree} is a rooted plane tree such that the root has an additional parent-less edge which is equipped with a number in $\Z$ called its (root-)index.

-A \emph{$\Z$-planted plane forest} is an ordered sequence of $\Z$-planted plane trees $(T_1,\ldots T_\ell)$ such that the (root-)indexes are weakly increasing along the sequence of trees.
+A \emph{$\Z$-planted plane forest} is an ordered sequence of $\Z$-planted plane trees $(T_1,\ldots, T_\ell)$ such that the (root-)indices are weakly increasing along the sequence of trees.
 A $\Z$-planted plane forest admits an exploration process, which is the concatenation of the exploration processes of all the trees, following the order of the sequence. \end{definition}

-An example of a $\Z$-planted plane forest is given on the right-hand side of \cref{coal_tree} (each tree is drawn with the root on the right; trees are ordered from bottom to top; the root-indexes are indicated on the right of each tree).
+An example of a $\Z$-planted plane forest is given in the middle of \cref{coal_tree} (each tree is drawn with the root on the right; trees are ordered from bottom to top; the root-indices are indicated on the right of each tree).

 We give here a formal definition of the $\Z$-planted plane forest corresponding to a coalescent-walk process.
 For a more informal description, we suggest to look at \cref{coal_tree} and at the description given in \cref{exmp:coal_tree}.